coozoo/qtrfpowermeter/README.md

 On data tab there is parsed and calculated data exactly in the same way it's written to csv if such option selected on status tab.

-Status tab contains on-fly monitors, box with possibility to set device offset and frequency, there is chart with posibility to save images.
+Status tab contains diplays with on-fly data and box with possibility to set device offset and frequency, there is chart with posibility to save images.

 ![image](https://github.com/coozoo/qtrfpowermeter/assets/25594311/b71a20ff-38fb-4361-9710-ce44f0b54d50)